Heartstopper (TV series): Critical response

 Heartstopper was ranked the best show of 2022 by NME and The Mary Sue.
 Meanwhile, Entertainment.ie placed it at number four, TVLine at number eight, Decider at number nine, and PopBuzz at number 10, while The Austin Chronicle and Lifehacker included it in their respective unranked list.
 In addition, Collider named it one of the best new TV shows of 2022.

 Impact

 Following the release of the series, the first volume of Oseman's Heartstopper graphic novel became the top-selling children's bestseller in the UK.
 Songs featured in the series received large increases in chart sales and streams.
-Songs on the soundtrack that received a surge in chart sales when compared to the previous week included "Want Me" and "Dover Beach" by Baby Queen, "Why Am I Like This?" by Orla Gartland, and "I Belong In Your Arms" by Chairlift.
+Songs on the soundtrack that received a surge in chart sales when compared to the previous week included "Want Me" and "Dover Beach" by Baby Queen, "Why Am I Like This?" by Orla Gartland, "Clearest Blue" by Chvrches, and "I Belong in Your Arms" by Chairlift.